Combustible cladding ban: The answers you need as to; when, what, why and how it effects balcony design?

 Frequently asked questions (cladding ban FAQ’s)

 a.
 Balustrades are not specifically mentioned.
-However our understanding is that the glass and interlayers of glass balustrades is exempt.
+However our understanding is that the glass and interlayers on glass balustrades are exempt.
 Sapphire are writing to the government requesting written clarification of this point.

 b.
 Exclusions include ‘window frames and GLASS’ and 12.14d confirms this includes laminated glass.